ACTON TURVILLE PARISH COUNCIL

 ACTON TURVILLE VILLAGE

-Unfortunately, since our railway station was closed in 1968 (thank you Dr. Beeching!) and although the dilapidated buildings remain, the only way to reach Acton Turville is by road.
+Our railway station was closed in1968 and, although the dilapidated buildings remain, these days the only way to reach Acton Turville is by road.
 However, we have a thriving pub, a delightful 12th century church, a bustling village shop and post office and a highly regarded primary school (serving our village and our neighbours in Badminton and Tormarton).
-In addition the villagers have recently raised many thousands of pounds in donations and grants to refurbish our children's play area in the recreation ground.
+In addition the villagers have recently raised many thousands of pounds in donations and grants to refurbish our children’s play area in the recreation ground.
 No mean feat for such a small community as ours.
 We are rightly proud of our village.

 We hope you will find time to visit us and see why we love living here.
 A warm welcome is waiting for you.